MagusRM/Monitor/README.md

-Note: if target program runs under administrator then you should run Monitor.exe under adminitrator.
+IMPORTANT note: If target program runs under administrator then you should run Monitor.exe under adminitrator.
+And vice versa!
+(Both programms should be ran in the same mode (user or administrator))

 Note: It is assumed that injection.dll is located in the same place with Monitor.exe.